Roof shingle

 A shingle roof in Zakopane, Poland.
 With an area of 6000 m2 (1½ acres), it was one of the largest wooden shingle roofs in Europe.

-A roof’s shingles are a roof covering consisting of individual overlapping elements.
+Shingles are a roof covering consisting of individual overlapping elements.
 These elements are typically flat, rectangular shapes laid in courses from the bottom edge of the roof up, with each successive course overlapping the joints below.
 Shingles are held by the roof rafters and are made of various materials such as wood, slate, flagstone, metal, plastic, and composite materials such as fibre cement and asphalt shingles.
 Ceramic roof tiles, which still dominate in Europe and some parts of Asia, are still usually called tiles.
 Roof shingles may deteriorate faster and need to repel more water than wall shingles.
 They are a very common roofing material in the United States.

 Etymology and nomenclature

 Shingle is a corruption of German Schindel meaning a roofing slate.
 Shingles historically were called tiles, and shingle was a term applied to wood shingles, as is still mostly the case outside the US.

 Shingles are laid in courses, usually with each shingle offset from its neighbors.
 The first course is the starter course and the last being a ridge course or ridge slates for a slate roof.
 The ridge is often covered with a ridge cap, board, piece, or roll, sometimes with a special ridge vent material.